romeerez/orchid-orm/packages/docs/src/guide/columns-overview.md

 ## Override column types

-It is possible to override parsing of columns returned from the database.
+It is possible to override the parsing of columns returned from the database.

-Define `.encode` on a column to convert the value when creating or updating records, define `.parse` to parse values returned from database, `.as` will change TS type of one column to another for `porm-schema-to-zod` module to use a different schema.
+Define `.encode` on a column to convert the value when creating or updating records, define `.parse` to parse values returned from the database, `.as` will change the TS type of one column to another for the `porm-schema-to-zod` module to use a different schema.

 For example, by default timestamps are returned as strings.
-Here is how to override this for all models to accept numbers when creating or updating, and to parse date to number when returning from database:
+Here is how to override this for all models to accept numbers when creating or updating, and to parse the date to the number when returning from a database:

 ```ts
 export const Model = createModel({